 Description

-This easy Vegan Philly Cheesesteak recipe is ridiculously delicious and makes a fun lunch or dinner to share -- or not!
-A satisfying seitan sandwich recipe.
+This easy Vegan Philly Cheesesteak is incredibly delicious and makes a fun lunch or dinner to share—or not!
+Packed with a realistic but healthy homemade meat alternative, caramelized onions, and smothered in homemade melty, gooey vegan cheese in a hoagie roll, this is a truly satisfying vegan sandwich recipe.

 Ingredients